 These findings beg for a simple model of the atmospheric dynamics responsible for the critical behaviour.
-While the physics must conform with recent cloud-resolving model analysis of mesoscale aggregation^{8,25}, our results point to the key role of excitatory short-range interactions, essential for critical phenomena of the type seen here.
-Self-organized criticality has been proposed as an explanation for scale-free behaviour in many different physical systems26.
-Attention has been focused on avalanche size distribution, partly due to the difficulty of measuring standard observables for critical phenomena, such as order parameters, tuning parameters, or susceptibilities.
-The present study advances our understanding of SOC by identifying these observables in a physical system in which the both underlying phase transition and the tendency of the system to reside near the critical point can be demonstrated.
+Although the physics must conform with recent cloud-resolving model analysis of mesoscale aggregation^{8,25}, our results point to the key role of excitatory short-range interactions, essential for critical phenomena of the type seen here.
+SOC has been proposed as an explanation for scale-free behaviour in many different physical systems26.
+Attention has been focused on avalanche size distributions, partly due to the difficulty of measuring standard observables for critical phenomena, such as order parameters, tuning parameters, or susceptibilities.
+The present study advances our understanding of SOC by identifying these observables in a physical system in which both the underlying phase transition and the tendency of the system to reside near the critical point can be demonstrated.